jnebab/jnebab/README.md

 Current progress...
 * 🔭 Still on web3 stuff, currently doing front-end integration for rosepad.io.
 * 🌱 Also doing buildspace.so tutorials at times.
+* 📦 Finally became an OSS contributor with Web3 PH directory project.
 * 👯 Found this community by a dev-turned-youtuber.
 Tech discussions mostly on react/next arch and system designs.
 Great stuffs for real!

 ### My Socials